rdavila/active_record_to_excel/README.md

 ### Generating reports:

-You can select a single value...

 ```ruby
 User.all.to_excel({ :name => 'Name', :email => 'Email' })
 ```

 That line of code creates a report.xls on the public folder of your rails app with the report.
+The keys on the hash are methods of you ActiveRecord object that returns the value required, the values are the labels of the columns on the Excel sheet.

 You can pass optionally two arguments: **:filename** and **:path**